 Welcome to my National Consumer Center review.

-Some of you might be beyond confused about this site as there are many promotions that are being thrown around.
+Some of you might be beyond confused about this site as many promotions are being thrown around.

 Get a $100 Visa or Walmart gift card.

-Or the one that caught my attention, which is the offer for some good old V-Bucks that I’m sure my kids would love.
+Or the one that caught my attention is the offer for some good old V-Bucks that I’m sure my kids would love.

 But is National Consumer Center just another scam or is this a legit site that WILL give you the gift cards that they claim?